Padalathri Narasimhar Temple

-Padalathri Narasimhar Temple or Narasimhar Temple (also called Singaperumal Koil) is dedicated to Hindu god Vishnu (Narasimha) located in Singaperumal Koil, near Chennai City, in the South Indian state of Tamil Nadu.
-Constructed as rock-cut architecture, dedicated to Vishnu, who is worshipped as Narasimhar, and his consort Lakshmi as Ahobilavalli, the temple was built by the Pallavas during the 8th century.
+The Padalathri Narasimhar Temple or Narasimhar Temple (also called Singaperumal Koil) is dedicated to Hindu god Vishnu (Narasimha) located in Singaperumal Koil, near Chennai City, in the South Indian state of Tamil Nadu.
+Constructed as rock-cut architecture, it is dedicated to Vishnu, who is worshipped as Narasimha, and his consort Lakshmi as Ahobilavalli.
+The temple was built by the Pallavas during the 8th century.
 Earlier in Kanchipuram district, it is now under Chengalpattu district.
+The temple is classified asaone mong the 108 Abhimana Kshethrams of the Vaishnava tradition.

 The temple is open from 7 a.m. to 12 p.m. and 4:30 p.m. to 8:30 p.m. and has four daily rituals at various times of the day.
 Various festivals are celebrated in the temple, with the Chittirai Brahmotsavam during April–May, Narasimha Jayanthi, Pavithra Utsavam during Aani (June–July) and Maasi float festival (Theppam) during February–March being the most prominent.
 The temple is maintained and administered by the Hindu Religious and Endowment Board of the Government of Tamil Nadu.

 Legend

 According to the Hindu legend, Singaperumal Kovil is referred by a Sanskrit Padalathri.
 The temple finds mention in Brahmanda Purana, which mentions that Vishnu appeared as Narasimha to the sages performing penance at this place after killing the asura king Hiranyakashipu.
-Hiranyakashipu was troubling the devas as he got a boon from Brahma, that neither human nor an animal could kill him.
+Hiranyakashipu was troubling the devas and devis as he got a boon from Brahma, that neither human nor an animal could kill him.
 His son Prahlada was an ardent devotee of Vishnu, which Hiranyakashipu discouraged.
 He also tried to slay Prahlada by various means, but was saved by the divine grace of Vishnu.
 Vishnu took the avatar of Narasimha and appeared from a pillar.
-Narasimha, as a lion-man deity, Hiranyakashipu on an evening time in a doorway, which was neither land nor air.
+Narasimha, as a lion-man deity, caught Hiranyakashipu and Narasimha killed Hiranyakashipu on an evening time in a doorway, which was neither land nor air.
 His anger was not quenched even after slaying the asura king, but Prahlada sang and prayed Narasimha to calm down, which he acceded to.
 He is also believed to have quenched his anger by bathing at the temple tank in this place.
 The water is believed to have turned red after the incident.